zenkavi/SRO_DDM_Analyses/notes/wiecki2013.md

 **TODO:**

 Can I compare flat vs hierarchical for each parameter and number of trials separately?
+(Since this method is supposed to better for small number of trials?)

 **Exceprts**